jmlattanzi/bones-dos/README.md

 Redesign of https://teamshesh.co/bones made for fun and practice.

-This project uses the react-typist package and styled-components.
+The album download links are just for show currently and don't actually pull anything.

 ![alt tag](screens/bones.gif)